Shared Ownership Calculator

 Shared Ownership vs Help to Buy

 Shared Ownership and Help to Buy are different schemes.
-Help to Buy provides a government equity loan (up to 20% of the property value, 40% in London) on a new-build, while Shared Ownership is a part-purchase part-rent arrangement available on some new builds and resale properties.
+Help to Buy provided a government equity loan (up to 20% of the property value, 40% in London) on a new-build, but the scheme has now closed to new applications across England (March 2023), Scotland and Wales (March 2025).
+Shared Ownership remains active in 2026 and is a part-purchase part-rent arrangement available on some new builds and resale properties — making it the main affordable-ownership route now that Help to Buy has ended.

 Shared Ownership Calculation